clorisczy/property/README.md

 # Formal Complaint and Notice of Intent to File a Claim Regarding Breach of Lease and Unsafe Living Conditions
 ## Summary of Major Issues
-- Air conditioning: The AC was not properly set up before we moved in on the 15th.
+- Air conditioning: The AC was not properly set up before we moved in.
 It should have been functional and able to provide heating, but it was not working properly.

 - Hot water: On the date we moved in, there was no hot water available for showers, although it should have been ready.

 - Washing machine: The washing machine was not functional upon our arrival — there was no water, so we could not do laundry.
 The following video shows the washing machine being turned on, but there is no water inside.
 The machine is completely unusable for doing laundry.
 It serves as proof that the washing machine was not functional upon our arrival, which is part of the landlord’s failure to provide a properly habitable property.
   > [Youtube] (https://youtu.be/DW_nqCBtrLU?si=M6EE8u_NpxhiqbsZ, https://youtube.com/shorts/UWzYMTqjg74?si=Rq1gd6kpJbCqIVlo, "Oct 17, 2025 The washing machine was not functional upon our arrival")

 - Refrigerator: The fridge was not adjusted and not cooling when we arrived, which caused all our food to spoil.
 This resulted in the loss of food and health products worth over a thousand dollars.
-The following videos show that the refrigerator was already broken before October 15, causing all the food inside to spoil and emit a strong, foul odor.
+The following videos show that the refrigerator was already broken before our arrival, causing all the food inside to spoil and emit a strong, foul odor.
 The smell was so bad that the cleaning staff felt nauseous.
   > [Youtube] (https://youtube.com/shorts/2ni4rDrIvTs?si=XaVC7T_RdlbYTiqu, "According to the cleaning staff, the refrigerator was out of order and could not keep food cold.")

   > [Youtube] (https://youtube.com/shorts/WsT4zaKCA4I?si=6joDH4Lr2S5FXD-A, "The smell of the refrigerator was so bad that the cleaning staff felt nauseous")